jblotus/elastic-apm-php-agent/README.md

 timeout    : Guzzle Client timeout, Default: 5 apmVersion : APM Server Intake API version, Default: 'v1' env        : $_SERVER vars to send to the APM Server, empty set sends all.
-Keys are case sensitive, Default: []
+Keys are case sensitive, Default: [] truncate   : truncate the length of keyword fields sent to the APM server to prevent intake errors, Default: 1024
 ```

 #### Example of an extended Configuration